 Box 5 of Form 1098-T – Scholarships or Grants

-Reports the total amount of scholarships or grants administered and processed by Liberty University Financial Aid during the calendar year.
+Reports the total amount of scholarships, discounts or grants administered and processed by Liberty University Financial Aid during the calendar year.

 Box 6 of Form 1098-T – Adjustments to Scholarships or Grants for a Prior Year